You don’t have to pay the full cost of your accommodation costs upfront. You have three options as to how you can pay:

 I’ve chosen a lump sum – what does this mean for me?

-If you have decided to pay by lump sum for part or all of your accommodation, you may have the option to draw down on your lump sum to meet some of your other aged care costs.
+If you decide to pay by lump sum for part or all of your accommodation, you may have the option to draw down on your lump sum to meet some of your other aged care costs.
 It is recommended that you seek independent financial advice to decide if this option will meet your financial needs.

 - I have paid a part RAD

-If you request it, your provider must allow you to draw down a daily accommodation payment (DAP) from your refundable accommodation deposit (RAD) balance to meet your accommodation costs.
+You can draw down a daily accommodation payment (DAP) from your refundable accommodation deposit (RAD) balance to meet your accommodation costs.
+I have paid a part RAC

-If you request it, your provider must allow you to draw down a daily accommodation contribution (DAC) from your refundable accommodation contribution (RAC) balance to meet your accommodation costs.
+You can draw down a daily accommodation contribution (DAC) from your refundable accommodation contribution (RAC) balance to meet your accommodation costs.

 If this happens, your provider can request that you maintain the agreed accommodation payment.
 If they do, you can choose to: